-- Risks that would increase the unit prices, - Mitigation that would decrease risk and lower cost, - Actions undertaken by the Contractor during pre-construction to identify and minimize risk, - Effect of schedules on costs, - Effect of work by others such as utilities at the Project site.
+- Risks that would increase the overall project cost and/or delay in schedule, - Mitigation that would decrease risk and lower cost, - Effect of schedules on costs. - Effect of work by others such as utilities at the Project site, - Effect of ROW acquisition, UBO's and permitting.